zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 ## Getting Started

-Create a profile, review the sample use cases to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.
+[Create a profile](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer#create-profile), review the [sample use cases](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer#sample-use-cases) to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.

 ### Install the vNext Release version

-1. Get the latest pre-release version from the Zowe Explorer Github Releases page
+1. Get the latest pre-release version from the Zowe Explorer [Github Releases page](https://github.com/zowe/vscode-extension-for-zowe/releases)
-2. Within VS Code, use **Extensions > Install from vsix**
+2. Within VS Code, use **File > Preferences > Extensions > Install from vsix**
 3. Select the files you downloaded
 4. Reload your VS Code window.